PaoloCifariello/Spaceship/README.md

 This is a simple space game written in Javascript.
 (I had nothing to do..)

-It works just on Chrome.

-To use it just download ad open index.html.
+To use it just download and open index.html.

 contributions are highly welcome.